ferru97/PyPaperBot/README.md

 The argument *\-\-journal-filter*  require the path of a CSV containing a list of journal name paired with a boolean which indicates whether or not to consider that journal (0: don't consider /1: consider) [Example](https://github.com/ferru97/PyPaperBot/blob/master/file_examples/jurnals.csv)

-The argument *\-\-file*  require the path of a txt file containing the list of papers to download organized with one paper title per line [Example](https://github.com/ferru97/PyPaperBot/blob/master/file_examples/papers.txt)
+The argument *\-\-file*  require the path of a txt file containing the list of paper's DOIs to download organized with one DOI per line [Example](https://github.com/ferru97/PyPaperBot/blob/master/file_examples/papers.txt)

 ## SchiHub access
 If access to SciHub is blocked in your country, consider using a free VPN service like [ProtonVPN](https://protonvpn.com/)